 A family samples USA pears in a supermarket in the city of Dubai.
 The United Arab Emirates is a significant market for USA Pears.
 Jeff Correa, Pear Bureau Northwest The Pear Bureau is looking forward to marketing one of the industry's largest pear crops for the 2009-2010 season.
 With warm

 The United States and China are each hoping the other will grant permission to export pears.
 The United States has been requesting access to China for U.S. pears since the 1990s.
 On its part, China already ships two varieties of pears—Ya and fragrant pears—to the United States but wants access

 Adversity provides opportunity.
 This is the mantra for the 2008–2009 Washington apple season.
 We're facing a world economic downturn, plummeting foreign currency exchange rates, import protectionism, static domestic apple demand, and the largest Washington apple crop in history—simultaneously.
 What more adversity could be heaped upon the Washington apple industry this

-Peterson said the most pressing issue is the 20 percent tariff on U.S. pears, cherries, and apricots imposed by Mexico in March.
+Rob Peterson Hood River, Oregon Mexican tariff Peterson said the most pressing issue is the 20 percent tariff on U.S. pears, cherries, and apricots imposed by Mexico in March.
 Mexico imposed the tariff after the U.S. Congress voted to end a pilot program allowing some Mexican trucks to enter the